michalbe/amock/Readme.md

- 'sentences' // full sentence, number of sentences as an argument 'random-number' // random number, range as an argument (min-max) 'image' // link to the random image, resolution as an argument (width/height)
+ 'sentences' // full sentence, number of sentences as an argument 'random-number' // random number, range as an argument (min-max) 'image' // link to the random image, resolution as an argument (width/height) 'sequence:ARRAY' // each element will contain element of the array, so for
+                  // `code: 'sequence:[1,2,3]'`` first element will contain 1,
+                  // second 2, third 3, fourth 1, fifth 2, etc...
+ 'random:ARRAY' // each element will contain random element of the array
 ```

 ## Usage